sja980/JournalRankingIndex/README.md

   - Ranking metrics are distinguishable from classificatory metrics; journals are ordered by ranking metrics while classificatory metrics can be used to isolate a sub-set of journals to rank i.e. to rank only open-access journals.

 The current version is built for philosophy journals and the most prominent metrics used in the philosophical discipline.

+Produced as part of the <a href="https://www.pjip.org/">Philosophy Journal Insight Project</a>.